nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 `ENVIRONMENT` variable is going to be passed to every job defined in a downstream pipeline.
 It is going to be available as an environment variable when GitLab Runner picks a job.

+#### Limitations

+Because bridge jobs are a little different than regular jobs, it is not possible to use exactly the same configuration syntax here, as one would normally do when defining a regular job that is going to be picked by a runner.

+Some features, are not implemented yet, like support for environments.

+Available configuration keywords are:

+- `trigger` (to define a downstream pipeline trigger)
+- `stage`
+- `allow_failure`
+- `only` and `except`
+- `when`
+- `extends`